Our experts will run, manage, and perfect your SIEM, while you retain total ownership.

 Build a Co-Managed SIEM program

-A combination of industry convention and years of serving top-tier enterprise customers have allowed Novacoast to refine a Co-managed SIEM program that unites the best of all worlds.
+A combination of industry convention and years of serving top-tier enterprise customers has allowed Novacoast to refine a Co-managed SIEM program that unites the best of all worlds.
 Here's how we do it.

 What makes Novacoast different?

-Let's start with a little background on Novacoast as a security company: We've been at it for 23 years — a narrow focus on IT security has given us an edge and a long-term appreciation for the context of enterprise security.
+Let's start with a little background on Novacoast as a security company: Our narrow focus on IT security over the last 24 years has given us an edge and a long-term appreciation for the context of enterprise security.
 With high-profile customers in a variety of industries like healthcare, global finance, energy, and government, we've been held to the highest standard of best practices and performance.

 All of our 375+ employees are regular full-time employees, no subcontractors.
 Security analysts in our SOC are background-checked and cleared prior to employment.
 We have a strong core of engineers and software developers with Computer Science degrees, and a culture of collaboration and sharing.